This is the main recruitment pathway in NSW.

 International full-fee paying medical graduates who hold a visa or are able to obtain a visa can apply for medical internship in NSW.

-Please refer to the Optimised Allocation pathway procedure PDF, 546.28 KB for further information about the pathway.
+Please refer to the Optimised Allocation Pathway Procedure for further information about the pathway.

-For a list of the Hospitals and GP in Prevocational Training Network PDF, 236.4 KB
+For a list of the Hospitals and GPs in Prevocational Training Networks

-For more information about NSW medical graduate recruitment enquiries to:
+For more information about NSW medical graduate recruitment enquiries can be directed to: